 Each one must do just as he has purposed in his heart, not grudgingly or under compulsion, for God loves a cheerful giver.2 Corinthians 9:7(NASB)

-But Paul spends a considerable chunk of his second letter to the Corinthians in discussing the principles and promises that are connected with true, biblical giving.. and he identifies cheerful giving as an obedient, generous heart and a beautiful Christian grace, that bring blessings to others, benefit to ourselves and glory to our Father in heaven.
+Paul spends a considerable chunk of his second letter to the Corinthians discussing the principles and promises that are connected with true, biblical giving, and he identifies cheerful giving as an obedient, generous heart and a beautiful Christian grace that bring blessings to others, benefit to ourselves, and glory to our Father in heaven.

-And as in so many of his writings the apostle Paul uses agricultural practices to reinforce a spiritual truth.
+And as in so many of his writings, the apostle Paul uses agricultural practices to reinforce a spiritual truth.
 Bountiful sowing will produce an abundant harvest while scattering the seeds sparsely will produce a meagre crop.
-But generous giving should not be motivated by a selfish heart, which places God under the unbiblical 'obligation' to reward us for our hypocritical 'generosity', but should be prompted out of love for the Lord.
-Biblical giving should be an acknowledgement that God is able to cause, every gracious gift we offer, to superabound unto us, so that in every way, always having everything we need, we may excel in every good work, which God has prepared for us to do, to His praise and glory.
+Generous giving should not be motivated by a selfish heart, which places God under the unbiblical 'obligation' to reward us for our hypocritical 'generosity', but should be prompted out of love for the Lord.
+Biblical giving should be an acknowledgement that God is able to cause every gracious gift we offer, to super-abound unto us so that in every way, always having everything we need, we may excel in every good work which God has prepared for us to do, to His praise and glory.

-Heavenly Father, thank You that You have given us all things richly to enjoy and that everything we have come from You.
-May we never be under the illusion that we can out-give Your over-abounding gift of grace.. in the Person of the Lord Jesus Christ.
-May I give faithfully, cheerfully and generously of my time, my talents and my money - and may the motive behind my giving be pure and ever open to Your scrutiny - this I ask in Jesus name, AMEN.
+Heavenly Father, thank You that You have given me all things richly to enjoy and that everything I have comes from You.
+May I never be under the illusion that I can outgive Your over-abounding gift of grace, in the Person of the Lord Jesus Christ.
+May I give faithfully, cheerfully, and generously of my time, my talents, and my money.
+May the motive behind my giving be pure and ever open to Your scrutiny.
+This I ask in Jesus' name, AMEN.